helenelechene/Deep-learning-socratic-chatbot/README.md

 Thus, the main issue is **conjugate the verb** and to **transform the subject as well as the pronoun** (*I* becomes *you*, *my* becomes *your*...).
 Our chatbot speaks in English (not in Greek hopefully) and it is relatively easy to conjugate in English.

-We can distinguish two cases:

-The subject of problem is myself: *I am having a bad day* then we

-The subject of the problem is a third person: *My sister is having a bad day*

 We have used two methods to convert our affirmation into questions:

-First, we have replaced all words we could think about
+For the pronouns and the nouns: we have replaced all pronouns and nouns we could think about by directly changing the string that the user typed.
+Basically, we have to change all pronouns and nouns of the 1st person to the 2nd person.

 *- User : I broke my car*